Siege of Springfield: Sack

 Despite the advance warning, the Agawam burned 45 of Springfield's 60 houses to the ground, as well as its grist and saw mills, which belonged to John Pynchon.
 Much of the town became smoldering ruins, and the colonists considered abandoning it entirely.
 The residents of Springfield endured the winter of 1675 under siege conditions.
 John Pynchon's brick house served as a refuge for many residents during the siege, while Pynchon himself was away leading troops at Hadley.
 Springfield's Captain Miles Morgan and his sons became known in the village for having defended their settlement, as well.
 Their blockhouse was another shelter during the attack and was one of a handful of homesteads to survive the siege.

 The Indians burned colonial mills throughout New England during King Philip's War, which affected the colonists' food supplies in some areas.
 After the loss of their mill, the people of Springfield were forced to walk to Westfield for grain, and Indians attacked them in transit.

 Aftermath and legacy

 John Pynchon and his troops arrived only after the Springfield was burnt, with the incident possibly being the reason behind his replacement as chief commander by Samuel Appleton.
-An indigenous woman taken captive at Springfield.
-After telling English forces of Metacomet's future targets and winter quarters, she was torn to pieces by dogs.
+An indigenous woman was taken captive at Springfield.
+After telling the colonists of Metacomet's future targets and winter quarters, she was torn to pieces by dogs.

 During King Philip's War, more than 800 settlers were killed and approximately 8,000 Indians were killed, enslaved, or made refugees.
 Some histories mark the end of the war with the death of Metacom in the summer of 1676, although the conflict extended into Maine, where the Wabanaki Confederacy fought the colonists to a standstill and a truce.